johnsosoka/ifpa-api-python/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement for the IFPA SDK
+about: Suggest a new feature or enhancement for the IFPA API client
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-triage']
 assignees: ''